Stripping and waxing, or refinishing services, are one of the most sought-after bids in the contract cleaning industry.

 This needs to be done for every room in the facility.

 Note that this is not the contract, this is an overview of the services you will be doing.
-The last section is where we will re-state these specifications and give the final cost.
+The last section is where we will re-state these specifications and give the final cost to strip and wax floors.

 Once you have created a job specification write-up for every room, it’s time to draft the actual contract.

-Since you’ve already written up what services you are going to preform, the next part should be fairly simple.
+Since you’ve already written up what services you are going to perform, the next part of the process should be fairly simple.

 Get out your phone and open the Route app.
 Then navigate to the Proposal Generator.